-Pyramid Environmental recently performed a geophysical investigation for the National Park Service at Carlsbad Caverns National Park in Carlsbad, NM.
+Pyramid Geophysical Services performed a geophysical investigation for the National Park Service at Carlsbad Caverns National Park in Carlsbad, NM.
 The survey used electrical resistivity mapping (ER) to look for potential underground caves or caverns near an area designated for the construction of an underground utility line.
 Pyramid owns the SuperSting R8 earth resistivity meter manufactured by Advanced Geosciences, Inc.

 A 2D resistivity survey was performed along the length of the proposed water line route (about 6,900 feet) to identify suspected underground anomalies that may be associated with caves.
 Subsurface anomalies were further investigated with a 3D resistivity survey.